MVP to 2.0: Redesigning the Inbox to stop missing leads

 Reflection

 If I were to revisit this project, I would push harder for a bulk “Mark as Reviewed” action.
-The need surfaced during usability testing, and post-launch feedback later confirmed it as users reported that the Active section could feel crowded.
-In hindsight, I should have investigated the behavior more deeply and continued advocating for the solution.
+The need surfaced during usability testing, and post-launch feedback confirmed it.
+In hindsight, I should have dug deeper into the behavior and advocated for it more.